 The History section has a strong record of research and publication which encompasses a broad range of areas of expertise, including; Ancient History, Medieval History, Early Modern History, American History post-1860, Nineteenth and Twentieth-Century British History, Community History, Public History and Heritage.

 Opportunities are available to study for the research degrees of MA, MPhil and PhD, on a full or part-time basis, either on campus or via distance learning.

 Russian and Asian History

 Before applying for a research degree, applicants should have a preliminary discussion with a member of staff to discuss a proposed research project.
-To arrange this please contact Dr Rosamund Oates, History Research Degrees Coordinator.
+To arrange this please contact Dr Kathryn Hurlock, History Research Degrees Coordinator.

 Research degrees are available to study on-campus or through distance learning.

-The Manchester Centre for Regional History gives our students the advantage of our strong links with historians and archives that extend beyond the University, and work in partnership with an array of public cultural institutions; museums, libraries archives and galleries.
+The Manchester Centre for Public History and Heritage gives our students the advantage of our strong links with historians and archives that extend beyond the University, and work in partnership with an array of public cultural institutions; museums, libraries archives and galleries.